'The project was one of the most rewarding experiences I got the privilege of participating in...'

 Bachelor of Commerce in Management and Marketing

-With a passion for business, Shayne chose to major in both Management and Marketing for a well-rounded degree.
+With a passion for business, Shayne chose to major in both Management and Marketing.

-‘I enjoyed learning about different ways in which organisations could get people to purchase their goods or services, especially the way that customers’ needs and wants are analysed in order to best appeal to them and the strategic elements around this.
-We live in a changing world and I wanted to learn more about how marketers have had to adapt to this,’ he says.
+‘I enjoyed learning about different ways in which organisations could get people to purchase their goods or services, especially the way that customers’ needs and wants are analysed in order to best appeal to them and the strategic elements around this.,’ he says.

 ‘I also chose to study Management because I wanted to learn more about managing and organising people and organisations.
-As I progressed through my studies, I found that I enjoyed the human resources aspect of management, and furthermore how personnel are often the most important resource.’
+As I progressed through my studies, I found that I enjoyed the Human Resources aspect of management, and how people are often the most important resource.’

-During his final year, Shayne was able to gain first-hand experience of this with an MGMT 390 Intern Consulting Project at Connetics, a company offering engineering design consultation, contracting, and logistics services.
+During his final year, Shayne gained first-hand experience with an MGMT 390 Intern Consulting Project at Connetics, a company specialising in electricity networks.

 ‘The goal of my intern project was to do an in depth look into wellbeing in the context of Connetics, and come up with a recommended wellbeing programme that was the best fit, provided strong ROI (Return on Investment), was valued by their staff, and was innovative,’ he says.

-Shayne spent a number of weeks collating research from interviews around the company and external wellbeing services, and then presented a report of his findings to Connetics for future use.
-The process saw him develop a lot of professional skills such as communication, project management, research, and presentation.
+Shayne spent a number of weeks interviewing people in the company, and external wellbeing services, and then presented a report of his findings to Connetics.

 ‘The project involved me getting to learn about the organisation, how it ran, and the people who worked there.
 I also had to get a strong understanding of what wellbeing was, what a successful wellbeing programme looked like, and how this could be applied to Connetics,’ he says.